 It’s likely that any workers already exercising regularly, eating healthily or improving their health in other ways will jump on new workplace-based opportunities to further invest in their wellbeing.

-Your program can benefit from their enthusiasm: they can encourage others to join in and take up a new activity while they are ‘stuck at work’.
+Your wellbeing program can benefit from their enthusiasm: they can encourage others to join in and take up a new activity while they are ‘stuck at work’.

 Your challenge will be to ‘activate’ workers who may be reluctant to participate.
 Maybe they think they need to be fit to start with, or that they’ll get too sweaty for work hours, or their boss won’t let them take time to join in.
 Here’s some ways to address those perceptions.